Malahide, Ireland Things To Do in One Day

 Skerries Mills

-Once an industrial city with a bustling fishing port and booming embroidery trade, Skerries is now a pleasant coastal town with a beautiful coastline and two restored mills that can be visited on guided tours.
+Once an industrial city with a bustling fishing port and booming embroidery trade, Skerries is now a pleasant coastal town.
+Highlights include a wonderful coastline and two restored mills that can be visited on guided tours.

 Howth, Ireland

 Howth is one of our favorite Irish coastal towns!
 The top things to do in Howth are walk the coastal paths, dine on seafood and visit one of the classic pubs.
-We detail what to see and do in our blog post, Best Things To Do in Howth
+We detail what to see and do in our guide for the Best Things To Do in Howth.

 Travelers who want to see both Malahide and Howth can combine the two destinations into a single day trip from Dublin.
-As a matter of fact, visitors can use public transit (either the DART train or Dublin bus, both with connections) to get from Malahide to Howth.
-The Malahide-Howth route takes about 40 minutes.
+As a matter of fact, visitors can use public transit (either the DART train or Dublin bus) to get from Malahide to Howth.
+The Malahide-Howth bus route takes about 40 minutes.

 Howth or Malahide?
 Tough Decision!